 Keep your wrists straight and flat with your hands, wrists, and forearms parallel to the ground.
 Use a wrist pad.
 Maintain a flat keyboard surface with a keyboard tray and a mouse next to it.
 Click the mouse as gently as possible.

 Sit Upright and Move Your Legs

-Our skeletal system is designed in such a way so as to support our body and hold us up.
-Poor sitting posture prevents our skeleton in giving efficient support.
+Our skeletal system is designed in such a way as to support our body and hold us up.
+Poor sitting posture prevents our skeleton from giving efficient support.
 So adjust the chairs to sit upright and keep your feet flat on the ground.
-Sitting cross legged will result in poor circulation and crooked posture.
-This cross legged posture again put pressure on our hips and spine.
-So proper circulation of the blood to all parts of the body, it is important to keep moving.
+Sitting cross-legged will result in poor circulation and crooked posture.
+This cross-legged posture again put pressure on our hips and spine.
+So proper circulation of the blood to all parts of the body is important to keep moving.
 Just take a break from your work.
 Get going and walk around to your cafeteria for a sip of hot coffee.
 This will enhance your mood and make you more creative and productive at your desk.

-A chairs height should correspond to a person’s standing knee height.
-A foot rest can be kept to keep the blood flowing to the feet.
-Following these simple steps, positive changes will shower upon, with the company gaining profits, less staff off sick, higher efficiency and a happier and more dedicated employees.
+A chair’s height should correspond to a person’s standing knee height.
+A footrest can be kept to keep the blood flowing to the feet.
+Following these simple steps, positive changes will shower upon, with the company gaining profits, fewer staff members off sick, higher efficiency, and happier and more dedicated employees.
 Don’t kill yourself sitting on your own office chair.
 Get up and get going.
 Stay healthy and work better and earn good perks.
 Take a break and just ponder Are you sitting now in a good posture?